-The parish church in Hatley St George is one of the few which has no specific dedication – although like all churches, it is dedicated to God; ‘St George’ refers to the St. George family which gave its name to the village in the 14th century.
+The official name of the church in Hatley St George is ‘Chapel of St James the Greater’ – and not, as it may seem, ‘St George’ (which refers to the St. George family who gave their name to the village in the 14th century).

 As Hatley St George is mentioned in the Domesday Book of 1086, there would almost certainly have been a church here too, although there is no record of its location.
 So, when was it built?

 Well, Henry II, perhaps atoning for the murder of Thomas à Becket, the Archbishop of Canterbury, in 1170 began a huge revival in ecclesiastical building – which almost certainly filtered down to villages like Hatley St George and East Hatley.

 Indeed, in 1217 it was included in the taxatio records (published in 1291) made at the time when all ecclesiastical properties were accessed for tax, well before the 1352 commonly quoted – that is when, according to W M Palmer in his paper A history of Clopton (page 35), there is record of a visit by Bishop Lisle to dedicate ‘a new church at Hatley St George’ on 2nd October 1352 (which rather demolishes modern-day experts who reckon it to be ‘somewhat later’**).
 It was rebuilt between 1873-78 by the then lord of the manor, John Carbery Evans JP.
 His coat of arms is on a tile near the altar.

 Like St Denis‘ church in East Hatley (which the bishop visited a few days later), it is Grade II* listed and, as with many churches in South Cambridgeshire, Hatley St George church is constructed of field stones and rubble, cemented over inside and out – while this looks neat, it’s not good for the fabric of the church, for it prevents the walls from ‘breathing’ and thereby attracts damp.